uber1geek/uber1geek.github.io/about.md

 I grew up in Srinagar, Kashmir, which is a really beautiful place - even though there’s a really good chance you’ll freeze to death here or get struck by a ~~stray bullet~~.

 Learning from life with each passing day.
-Life is such an amazing gift.
 Thank God for sapience.